 - 3.1.
 The efficiency principles of HMEP support the Council's corporate aim of "becoming a confident, well managed and influential council regarded by residents, peers and partners as ambitious for the people of Thurrock and totally focused on meeting their current and future aspirations" and set out the way forward for the Transportation and Highways service and asset management. - 3.2.
 The adoption of the methodology set out in the appendices ensures that the service is modern and continuously improving.
 It would also ensure that the funding available is used in the most effective and efficient manner.
 It also equips the service to be in the best position to seek additional funding as and when opportunities arise. - 3.3.
-The Director of Environment and Place and the Head of Transportation and Highways have identified the necessary measures the service needs to implement in order to meet the HMEP requirements that will result in Thurrock becoming at least a level 2 authority by December 2016.
-The measures include refreshing and development of the strategies and policies identified by HMEP and the DfT as fundamental to running effective and efficient highway network. - 3.4.
+The DfT has agreed to fund a pilot study on new methods of carrying out road surface condition assessments to further assist Council's in working more efficiently.
+Thurrock has been selected as one of the boroughs to receive the trial which is being undertaken during August / September 2016. - 3.4.
+The Corporate Director of Environment and Place and the Head of Transportation and Highways have identified the necessary measures the service needs to implement in order to meet the HMEP requirements that will result in Thurrock becoming at least a level 2 authority by December 2016.
+The measures include refreshing and development of the strategies and policies identified by HMEP and the DfT as fundamental to running an effective and efficient highway network. - 3.5.
 The DfT recognises the deficit within Highway Authorities and recently awarded Council's additional funding for pothole/carriageway repairs.
 Thurrock Council was awarded £110,000 and a programme of carriageway remedial works has been developed which commenced in June.
-In order to support the drive for efficiencies to be made, innovative repair techniques are being trialled which should result in more defects being addressed than would otherwise be afforded. - 3.5.
+In order to support the drive for efficiencies to be made, innovative repair techniques are being trialled which not only brings efficiencies in the working practices, but also supports the 'Clean it, Cut it, Fill it' campaign as the new repair methods should result in more defects being addressed than would otherwise be afforded.

+3.6.
 The appendices included in this report address much of the highway asset management best practice.
-In addition, the Highways Asset Management Policy, Strategy and Communication Strategy (appendices 1-3) form part of necessary documentation required to manage assets of any Highways Authority whereas appendices 4 and 5 are a specific requirement of the HMEP programme.
+In addition, the Highways Asset Management Policy, Strategy and Communication Strategy (Appendices 1-3) form part of necessary documentation required to manage assets of any Highways Authority whereas appendices 4 and 5 are a specific requirement of the HMEP programme.
+Appendix 6 reflects an interim review of the current Policy which will receive a full overview in 2017 when the new Code of Practice is released by the DfT.